-When you are in foreclosure, there are plenty of people who want to take advantage of you.
+When you are in foreclosure, there are plenty of people chasing you to get from you the last of your money.

-Here are some of the scams that are used on people in foreclosure:
+Here are some of the main scams that are used on people in foreclosure:

 "Bankruptcy can stop your foreclosure."